bamlab/react-tv-space-navigation/docs/api.md

   onFocus={() => console.log('Node gained focus')}
   onSelect={() => console.log('Node was selected')}
   orientation="horizontal"
+  viewProps={{ role: 'This is my role' }}
 >
   {({ isFocused }) => <Text style={{ color: isFocused ? 'red' : 'black' }}>Hello World!</Text>}
 </SpatialNavigationFocusableView>
 ```

+In this example above, the `onMouseEnter` function also triggers the focus of the element.

 # SpatialNavigationView